xeokit/xeokit-xkt-utils/README.md

 ## Features

-* Generate XKT files programmatically, in browser and node.
+* Generate XKT files programmatically.
 * Convert glTF into XKT files.
 * Full-precision geometry without the cost of storing double-precision values.
 * Geometry compression using instancing, quantization, oct-encoding and gzip.
+* Works in browser and node.

 ## JavaScript API